Fiserv/zelle-turnkey-solutions/docs/supporting-documents/cordova.md

 ### 3. Adding android and iOS platform

-- Navigate to project folder —>cd PluginName/src
+- Navigate to project folder —> cd PluginName
-- Add android platform to plugin ——> plugman platform add --platform_name android
+- Add android platform to plugin —> plugman platform add --platform_name android
-- Add iOS platform to plugin ——> plugman platform add --platform_name ios
+- Add iOS platform to plugin —> plugman platform add --platform_name ios

 ### 4. Create package.json File

-- Navigate back to plugin folder ——>cd ..
-PluginName
-- To create package.json file use the following commands ——>plugman createpackagejson "path of your PluginName" (or) sudo plugman
+- To create package.json file use the following commands —> plugman createpackagejson "path of your PluginName" (or) sudo plugman

-### 6. Screenshot of plugin: - This refers to the plugin folder.

-### 7. Integrating Android ZelleSDK with Cordova Plugin
+### 5. Integrating Android ZelleSDK with Cordova Plugin

-- Create AAR folder inside the plugin project folder
+- Create new folder named AAR, inside the plugin project folder
 - Then add android SDK (ZelleSDK.aar) into the AAR folder
 - Open ZellePlugin/src/android folder in Android Studio
 - It will contain ZellePlugin.java and android.iml, now we have to create the below files in android folder